mbdevpl/lidar-playground/README.rst

 (always 1).
 The next line is the X,Y location of the drone in meters.

 In an example files ``test/examples/LIDARPoints.csv`` and ``test/examples/FlightPath.csv`` 34 sweeps are included.

+Optional arguments:

+*   ``--frame NUMBER``: when used, only one frame of the visualization is diplayed, i.e. no animation happens.

+*   ``--delay SECONDS``: when used, delay between frames (in case when there is animation) can be changed.

 Data creation